 algorithm with the Full RGBM (designed for dives up 150m)

-Suunto have created the new and unique Suunto Fused RGBM.
+Suunto has created the new and unique Suunto Fused RGBM.

 This is not a dual algorithm, but one where